 - Do the words we speak lift others up…or rather tear them down?

-- Do we put others in front of ourselves…or does selfishness abound?
+- Will we put others in front of ourselves…or does selfishness abound?

-- Will we spread joy this holiday season…or grumble as we wait in the crowd?
+- Do we spread joy this holiday season…or grumble as we wait in the crowd?

 - Do we gossip, complain, whine, and moan…or do we spread good cheer?

-- Have we forgotten the meaning of respect to those in public service?
+- Have we forgotten the meaning of respect for those in public service?
 Our teachers, policemen, firemen, and others who give their lives to better us.

 - Do we have a me-first attitude?
 Or do we remember the words of Jesus…”It is more blessed to give than receive” (Acts 20:35).

 As parents of the generation-rising, we have a responsibility.
 It is our job to instill an attitude of gratefulness and stop passing the buck around.
 If we want a world where kindness looms, then we need to reflect within.
 What do we show with our own lives?
 Would others say that we’re kind?